kylefarris/shredder/README.md

 });
 ```

-Here is a *non-default values example* (to help you get an idea of what the proper-looking values should be):
+Here is a *non-default values example* (to help you get an idea of what some proper-looking alternate values could be):

 ```javascript
 const ShredFile = require('shredfile');